harrykhlo/rugby_club/README.md

 ## Admin page

-This page is brought after an admin logged in.
+This page is brought after an admin logged in via the login page.

 - Functions of Admin Page
   This Admin page is shown after an admin user gets into the system via the login page.
 The admin can find the following information on the page: